 At the State of Indiana, we don’t just talk about diversity and inclusion – Our goal is to create a welcoming, accessible, and equitable workplace, with a workforce that is representative of the State of Indiana population.
 We are proud to be an equal opportunity employer.

-Indiana Department of Environmental Managers (IDEM):
+About the Indiana Department of Environmental Management (IDEM):

 About the Job: